KevinRoozrokh/twitter-react-js/README.md

 Coded by Kevin Roozrokh: https://kevinroozrokh.github.io/

-Kevin's React App is live at: https://twitter-react-7ec96.web.app/
+Kevin's Twitter React App is live at: https://twitter-react-7ec96.web.app/

 Icons are using Material UI API.
 Hosting and database are provided by Google Firebase.